 Here are several options for how to find your routing number:

-Routing number vs. account number: what's the difference?
+Routing number vs. bank account number: what's the difference?

 Your routing number indicates which Federal Reserve Bank should process your transactions, and it identifies your banking institution.
 It uniquely identifies your bank.